 Estimated program budget, number of awards and average award size/duration are subject to the availability of funds.
-The anticipated funding amount in FY 2003 is \$4 million.
+The anticipated funding amount in FY 2004 is \$4 million.
 Up to 15% of the proposed budget may be allocated for administrative and program costs as detailed in Section II.
 "Program Description" above.
 Depending on the quality of submissions and the availability of funds, NSF expects to fund approximately 8 to 10 awards of up to \$500,000 for a total award amount and duration of 3 to 4 years.
-Pending availability of funding and successful progress, awardees may request follow-on funding at the end of the initial grant period for the purpose of tracking project outcomes.
+Pending availability of funding and successful progress, awardees may request follow-on funding through submission of a new proposal at the end of the initial grant period for the purpose of tracking project outcomes.